Introduction

 1. Confirm and document requirements

-Identify gaps: Carefully review client requirements to identify functionality the system cannot currently support.
+• Identify gaps: Carefully review customer requirements to identify functionality the system cannot currently support.

 2. Explore solution options